Multi-scale Attention Network for Single Image Super-Resolution: Related Work

-The attention mechanism can be viewed as a discriminative selection process that makes models focus on informative regions and ignore the irrelevant noise of pending features.
+The attention mechanism can be viewed as a discriminative selection process that focuses on informative regions and ignores the irrelevant noise of pending features.
 Many SR networks apply attention modules to exploit latent correlations among the immediate features.
 Following RCAN~\cite{RCAN} that first adopted channel attention, SAN~\cite{SAN} leveraged second-order channel attention to adapt the channel-wise features through second-order statistics.
 Several works introduced spatial attention to enrich the feature maps, \eg, enhanced spatial attention in RFANet~\cite{RFANet}, and spatial-channel attention in HAN~\cite{HAN}.
-Additional CNN-based works have utilized and refined non-local attention (NLA) to obtain long-range correlations \cite{NLSA,ENLCA} and achieved appreciable performance gain.
+Additional CNN-based works have utilized and refined non-local attention (NLA) to obtain long-range correlations \cite{NLSA,ENLCA} and achieved an appreciable performance gain.
 Inspired by vision transformers~\cite{Swin,PvTv2}, self-attention has been employed in SR to capture long-term adaptability, \eg, IPT~\cite{IPT} and SwinIR~\cite{SwinIR}.
+More recently, DAT~\cite{DAT} leveraged SA along both channel and spatial dimensions and enabled an effective information aggregation to achieve a prominent record.
+GRL~\cite{GRL} utilized varied SA to explicitly model image hierarchies from coarse to fine to improve the recovery quality.